Polka Time Classic Photos I

 Check out these "blasts from the past".
-This gallery holds rare photos of many popular polka bands and polka muscians of yesterday.
+This gallery holds rare photos of many popular polka bands and musicians of yesterday.

 Please be patient while the images are downloading.
 Thanks!